Aerostation/DBI3LogConverter/README.md

-Currently the app will output KML with additional data by default.
-UNICSV is optional with a command line option but currently disabled.
+Currently the DBI3cli app will output KML with additional data by default.
+[DISABLED- UNICSV is optional with a command line option.]

 There are still questions:
-- If there are data dropouts, e.g. the top temp is not always available, what can we do in the KML output
+- If there are data dropouts, e.g. the top temp is not always available, what can we do in the KML output (select an identifiable default)
 - Currently, missing GPS data records are simply dropped.
 The MAP display will simply show a potential straight line to the next data point.
 - Should some or all of the additional data fields be optional in the KML to reduce KML size?
 - The application will currently overwrite any existing output KML of the same name.
 What should it do?